MadhavSethi12/MadhavSethi12/README.md

 - 👋 Hi, I’m Madhav Sethi
 - 👀 I’m interested in various programming languages like C,CPP,JAVA,PYTHON,BOOTSTRAP,PHP,JS and Kotlin
 - 🌱 I’m currently learning Front-End Web Development And Android App Development
-- 📫 How to reach me on linkedin and through github
+- 📫 How to reach me ?
+You can reach me on linkedin or through github

 <!---
 MadhavSethi12/MadhavSethi12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.